tsanikgr/whist/README.md

 ### Models

-Models expose methods to update and querry their internal states, having no business logic (appart from some input validation when updating).
+Models expose methods to update and query their internal states, having no business logic (apart from some input validation when updating).
 They can be serialised to store them or transmit them through network calls.
 Most of them are placed in the `models` package.

 ## AI computer opponents